-I am currently writing an assignment on Survival strategies ‚ ¨ which ones are evident in the organisation and do they signal consent or resistance to management control?
-As part of my process of researching I have come across this wonderful article by Dr. Marcia Sirota, M.D. (see below)
+In 2014 I wrote an assignment on Survival strategies‚ Which ones are evident in the organisation and do they signal consent or resistance to management control?
+As part of my process of researching, I have come across this wonderful article by Dr. Marcia Sirota, M.D. (see below)

 The workplace is not the arena for deep, meaningful relationships or heartfelt sincerity; it’s the place where you do your tasks as efficiently and conscientiously as possible, while still remembering to take care of your own needs and to present yourself in the best possible light to everyone around you.
 Remember that you set the tone for how you’re treated; if you tolerate disrespect or exploitation, your colleagues or supervisors will think it’s OK to keep treating you like this.
 Going to work is a lot more than just pursuing the satisfaction of a job well done.
 Knowing how to strategically negotiate the minefield of the workplace will make it that much easier for you to stay out of trouble and enjoy your work.